 For inference with a LGCP using (2), the stochastic integral inside the exponential need to be approximated.
 We create $K$ grid cells roughly uniformly over the study region $D$; convergence to the exact posterior distribution when $K \to \infty$ (with grid cell area decreasing to $0$) is guaranteed following \cite{Waagepetersen(04)}.
 Then, the approximate likelihood for the LGCP becomes

-where $n_{k}$ is the number of points in $k$-th grid, i.e., $\sum_{k}^{K}n_{k}=n$, $\Delta_{k}$ is the area of $k$-th grid (in practice, we standardize $\Delta_{k}$ so that $\sum_{k}^{K}\Delta_{k}=|D|=1$) and $u_{k}$ is the ``representative point" for $k$-th grid (e.g., \cite{MollerWaagepetersen(04)} and \cite{BanerjeeCarlinGelfand(14)}).
-In fact, since covariate values for 90 different areal units are available, this discretization is adopted.
-In order to implement full inference we work within a Bayesian framework, fitting the model using Markov chain Monte Carlo (see, e.g., \cite{RobertCasella(04)}).
-Other model fitting approaches are available, helpful for large point patterns (high dimensional grids).
-They include integrated nested Laplace approximation (INLA) \citep{Simpsonetal(16b)}, approximate Gaussian process models, e.g, nearest neighbor Gaussian processes \cite{Dattaetal(16a)} and multi-resolution Gaussian processes \cite{Katzfuss(17)}.
+where $n_{k}$ is the number of points in the $k$-th grid, i.e., $\sum_{k}^{K}n_{k}=n$, $\Delta_{k}$ is the area of $k$-th grid (in practice, we standardize $\Delta_{k}$ so that $\sum_{k}^{K}\Delta_{k}=|D|=1$) and $u_{k}$ is the ``representative point" for the $k$-th grid (e.g., \cite{MollerWaagepetersen(04)} and \cite{BanerjeeCarlinGelfand(14)}).
+In fact, since covariate values for 90 different areal units are available, we adopt this as our discretization.
+In order to supply full inference we work within a Bayesian framework, fitting the model using Markov chain Monte Carlo (see, e.g., \cite{RobertCasella(04)}).
+Other model fitting approaches are available which may be helpful for large point patterns requiring a large number of grid cells.
+They include integrated nested Laplace approximation (INLA) \citep{Simpsonetal(16b)}, approximate Gaussian process models, e.g, nearest neighbor Gaussian processes \citep{Dattaetal(16a)} and multi-resolution Gaussian processes \citep{Katzfuss(17)}.